 While no one knows who invented the ingenious Dakota fire hole, it has proven to be an easy, efficient way to create a hot, underground campfire.
 This ancient technique for building clean-burning and easily concealable fires has been widely used in the past by Native Americans.
 Native Americans used this underground fire method so that they could hide their fires from their enemies.
 These small pits work well in windy condition, they use less wood, and they burn hotter than above-ground fires.
 Plus, the layout provides a great platform for cooking.

-The Dakota fire hole consists of a 12-16”-deep hole that is wide enough to accommodate a small fire.
-Then an angled, sloping tunnel is dug next to the base of the pit that connects the two.
-With a roaring fire in the hole, the air around it is heated.
-As the hot air rises out of the hole, it creates a vacuum that draws cool air through the tunnel (the “chimney”).
-Let’s explore how to make a Dakota fire hole.
+The Dakota fire hole consists of a hole in the ground that is about a foot or more deep and is wide enough to accommodate a small fire.
+Then a tunnel is dug from the surface of the ground down and around to the bottom of the pit.
+The roaring fire heats the surrounding air.
+As hot air escapes straight up out of the fire, cool air is drawn in through the tunnel.
+Let's explore how to make a Dakota fire hole.

 The Many Advantages of the Dakota Fire Hole